Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Preserve Eggs in Beeswax

 Another way to coat the eggs and seal the pores on fresh eggs to preserve them longer and prevent spoilage is by coating them in wax.
-For a more eco-friendly and natural solution, I feel it is better to use beeswax rather than a paraffin wax for this purpose.
+For a more eco-friendly and natural solution, I feel it is better to use beeswax rather than paraffin wax for this purpose.

 Eggs coated in lime water or beeswax should keep for several months.
 However, it would still be best to try to keep them in a root cellar or another cool space.